Health and safety

 Steps will be taken to remove or reduce the risks and emergency action plans will be developed.

 Staff and their representatives will be advised of the risks that have been identified and be provided with information, fire safety instruction and training.

-To assist staff in discharging their responsibilities the Trust will develop a fire safety management system.
+To assist staff in discharging their responsibilities the Trust has developed a fire safety management system.

 4. Manual handling